EngineerBetter/engineerbetter-hugo/content/blog/concourse-auth.md

 Now that we've told Concourse how to talk to GitHub we can create a team that utilises it.

 The only way to configure (non-main) teams is through the `fly set-team` command.
-Thankfully this command can take a yaml config file as an input which lets you keep team auth setup in source control.
-A good reference for the different keys for each auth type can be found in the `team_config_*` fixtures [in the Concourse source code](https://github.com/concourse/concourse/blob/master/fly/integration/fixtures).
+The `main` team is a special case in that it can only be configured when deploying Concourse.
+Thankfully this command can take a YAML config file as an input which lets you keep team auth setup in source control.
+A good reference for the different keys for each auth type can be found in the `team_config_*` test fixtures [in the Concourse source code](https://github.com/concourse/concourse/blob/master/fly/integration/fixtures).

-For example this is the GitHub auth fixture:
+For example this is the GitHub auth example from the test fixtures:

 ```yaml
 roles: